visivo-io/visivo/mkdocs/how_it_works.md

 # How Visivo Works
+When working with Visivo, all you have to do is write yaml configurations & CLI commands.
+Visivo handles everything else automatically so you and your team can focus on just the stuff that matters.
+While the example that we will go through here is not exactly how Visivo functions under the hood, it's a pretty nice approximation to give you an idea of how the sauce is made!

 Say you have a model called `widget_sales` that looks like this:

 | widget           | quantity | completed_at |